s1vax/ESP32-Deauther/README.md

       - ***Attack type*** --> What type of attack will we perform (DoS, Handshake, PMKID, Passive)?
 We will select `ATTACK_TYPE_DOS`

-      - ***Attack method*** --> Que metodo de ataque utilizaremos.
-Nosotros utilizaremos `ATTACK_COMBINE_ALL`.
-Lo que significa esto es que el ESP32 va a disparar con todo su arsenal al mismo tiempo: va a mandar órdenes de desconexión globales (Broadcast FF:FF:FF:FF:FF:FF) y también órdenes individuales a cada celular o PC que vea conectado (Unicast).
-Básicamente, inunda el aire con tantas órdenes falsas de desconexión que el router se colapsa y nadie puede usar el WiFi.
+      - ***Attack method*** --> What attack method will we use?
+We will use `ATTACK_COMBINE_ALL`.
+This means that the ESP32 will fire its entire arsenal at once: it will send global disconnect commands (Broadcast FF:FF:FF:FF:FF:FF) and also individual commands to each cell phone or PC it detects connected (Unicast).
+Basically, it floods the airwaves with so many fake disconnect commands that the router crashes and nobody can use the Wi-Fi.

-      - ***Attack timeout*** --> Durante cuantos segundos durara nuestro ataque
+      - ***Attack timeout*** --> It tells us how many seconds our attack will last.

 <br>